I quietly set my swim bag down on an empty chair, and surveyed the pool deck.

 Adrenaline coursed through my brain.

-Roger, the national backstroke champion, was a full body length behind me when I crashed into the wall.
+Roger, the national backstroke champion, was next to me when I crashed into the wall.

 There was an old refrigerator that needed to be moved out to the street, and I muscled it onto a handcart.
-At the swale I tipped it overand in that moment—ouch!— felt a sickening pull in my gut.
+At the swale I tipped it over onto the concrete–and in that moment— felt a sickening pull in my gut.
+Damn!

 Sleeping on my stomach was impossible.
+Sleeping in any position was fruitless.
 I woke up tired, groggy and more pissed off than usual.

 To change my mood, I rummaged for the old training diary I kept.
-It was a record of past races, but it was also a record of my life—or at least my perception of my life at the various times.
-I picked up a pen.
-The oldest pages had race results.
-The last few years recorded heartbreaking episodes with my Dad.
+It was a record of past races, but it was also a record of my life—or at least my perception of my life at the various times that I picked up a pen.
+The oldest pages had triathlon race results from my long ago twenties and thirties.
+The last few years recorded heart breaking episodes with my Dad.

 “Pops passed last night and I am numb, so I did the only thing I know to stay normal–I swam, and now I know its possible to cry underwater while you are swimming.”